-Some studies have suggested that the flavanols in the substance can help in the treatment of Type 2 Diabetes.
+Some studies have suggested that the flavanols in the substance may help in the treatment of Type 2 Diabetes.

 Testing is ongoing but the initial results seem to indicate that flavanols can stimulate the muscles to take in more sugar, removing it from the bloodstream.